 As we age, one of the most common health problems we will all face is chronic joint pain and stiffness due to arthritis.
 As the nation’s most common cause of disability, an estimated one in five adults in the United States report having doctor-diagnosed arthritis, and it’s estimated that 67 million will be affected by 2030.

-“Individuals with joint pain and stiffness that interferes with daily activities of living should consider seeking an evaluation,” said Kumar.
+“Individuals with joint pain and stiffness that interferes with daily activities of living should consider seeking an evaluation,” Dr. Kumar says.
 “We’ve found that early intervention is the key to slowing the progression of pain and disability related to osteoarthritis.
 Progression of this disease may not necessarily mirror x-ray changes and may be influenced by a patient’s other medical conditions as well.”

 Osteoarthritis usually develops after many years of use, but the disease is becoming more prevalent in younger populations due to obesity and repetitive wear and tear from high impact activities which can cause injuries.